 oVirt runs on Linux- Fedora, and CentOS, and Red Hat Virtualization (RHV) is based on the same.

-oVirt (Open Virtual Datacenter) provides admin and non-admin users, both with rich web-based user interfaces.
-Freedom of live VM migration between the host and storage.
+oVirt (Open Virtual Datacenter) provides admin and non-admin users, both, with rich web-based user interfaces and also freedom of live VM migration between the host and storage.

 It works best with GlusterFS, but also supports many other storage backends too, namely- NFS, SCSI, FC, POSIX-compliant FS.